-Posted on behalf of The Bell Law Firm, PLLC on Dec 16, 2015 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Dec 16, 2015 in Car Accidents

 Traffic deaths dropped to a record low in 2014, with only 32,675 lives lost.
 Despite this decline, projections for car accident fatalities in 2015 are not as promising.